 Basic Guidelines for Writing an Employment reference letter

 To be considered acceptable for migration skills evaluation, work experience must be at an expert ICT level and related to the selected occupation.
 The rules for writing employment reference letters are as follows:

 - Full-time vs. part-time hours worked, as well as weekly hours worked.

-- On the organization’s letterhead, the approved individual’s name appears (digital signatures acceptable and must be verifiable)
+- On the organization’s letterhead, the approved individual’s name appears (digital signatures are acceptable and must be verifiable)

 - Duties carried out throughout your job.

 - Position in the given field of work